 Chaco soles provide support and an anti-slip guard.
 The flip-flops have a biocentric footbed and have a seal of approval from the American Podiatric Medicine Association.
 They are long-lasting and can be easily repaired.
 Chaco policies place people, the planet, and profit as a priority.
 They donate 3% of their post-tax profit to organizations championing environmental and social causes.

 Chaco also has a nice collection of eco-friendly sandals and flip-flops for kids.

 Musewear makes these unisex eco-friendly flip-flops using natural rubber from Brazil.
 This brand prints zodiac signs, whimsical sayings, and inspirational quotes from famous people on their flip-flops.
 The natural rubber flip flop is 100% recyclable, and the company has a recycling program to aid their eco-cred further.
 They encourage consumers to return worn-out flip-flops directly to the company for recycling.

 The company donates 15% of the profit to non-profit organizations concerned with preserving nature and wildlife for every pair sold.
 Organizations they sponsor include Nature Conservancy and Best Friends Animal Society.

-Waves are one of the footwear companies that source high-quality natural rubber from Sri Lanka.
+Waves are a footwear company that sources high-quality natural rubber from Sri Lanka.
 This company's flip-flops are made using 100% natural rubber.
 The product will have a unique odor when newly purchased due to its natural rubber material.
-To get rid of the scent, you have to leave it in a cool, airy space for a while.
+You have to leave the scent in a cool, airy space for a while to get rid of it.
 Waves flip-flops are recyclable.